 01 of 06

 The medley of mushrooms, oregano, basil, and thyme provide the ideal starting point to mingle Malbec with lamb.
 This unique red wine varietal craves mushrooms and delights in herb-based dishes surrounding hearty meats.
 Make sure to use the Malbec you'll be serving with the lamb shanks for the half cup of red wine that the recipe calls for to make this particular food and wine pairing really pop.
 Everyone will love this easy and elegant crockpot lamb shanks dish.

 02 of 06

 We are a fan of the crockpot—quick and easy to prepare and ready when dinner time rolls around.
 This restaurant-rivaling slow cooker Carolina pulled pork recipe brings some serious barbecued pork together with minimal effort and maximum flavor.
 The sweet and tangy character of the barbecued pork is the perfect pairing for many South American Malbecs.
 With their dark, fruit-forward character and tendency towards higher levels of acidity, they cut the fat and shine a welcome spotlight on the Big Daddy's Carolina Style barbecue spice.

 03 of 06

 Big, bold Malbecs can more than handle spicy sauces, and pairing it with this traditional beef stew gives ready testimony to the food-friendly, spice-loving nature of the markets best Malbecs.
 We gave this beef stew a cup of Malbec to edge it towards pairing perfection and the mix of rich meat and veggies makes it an essential wintertime pairing.

 04 of 06

 Malbec, meat, and spice—a recurring theme that bodes really well for this red South American sweetheart wine.
 We love the creative mix of Cajun spice with brown sugar in this prime rib roast recipe; it truly brings out the varietal's velvety textures and innate spice character.
-Make the 1/2 cup of red wine the recipe calls for a Malbec and you will elevate the wine's pairing potential even more.Continue to 5 of 6 below.
+The recipe calls for a 1/2 cup of red wine, and if you choose Malbec, you will boost the wine's pairing potential even more.Continue to 5 of 6 below.